docQodly/docs/docs/studio/design-webforms/components/componentsBasics.md

 Components are the fundamental building blocks that constitute your application's user interface.
 These modular elements allow you to construct rich and dynamic interfaces by combining various functionalities and visual elements.

 ## Locating Components

 Components are conveniently accessible from the left side panel in the **Components** tab section.
 This panel serves as a hub where you can explore and select the components you need to design your application's interface.

 ## Adding Components

-Incorporating components into your webform is a straightforward process that involves drag-and-drop functionality.
-Simply select a component from the sidebar and place it onto your working area or canvas.
+Incorporating components into your webform is a straightforward process that involves **drag-and-drop** functionality.
+Simply select a component and place it onto your working area or canvas.

 You have the flexibility to drop components directly onto the webform itself, as well as within other components that accept nested elements.
 This versatility allows you to construct complex layouts and hierarchies by combining different components within one another.

 <img alt="explorer" src={require('./img/addingComponents.gif').default} style={{borderRadius: '6px'}} />

 ## Tooltip